Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- When it comes to the total, the Rockies and their opponents are 3-7-0 in their last 10 games.
+- In their previous 10 games with a total, the Rockies and their opponents have combined to exceed the over/under on two occasions.

-- The Rockies have gone 1-1-0 against the runline over their past 10 matchups (two of those contests had a runline set by bookmakers).
-Colorado games have gone under the set point total three straight times, and the average total in this span was 7.8 runs.
+- The Rockies' ATS record is 1-1-0 over their last 10 contests (oddsmakers set spreads in two of those matchups).
+Colorado's last four contests have finished below the set point total, and the average total during that stretch was 8.6.

 Rockies Betting Records & Stats

-- Colorado has a record of 6-13 in games where oddsmakers have it as underdogs of at least +105 on the moneyline.
+- Colorado has a record of 6-15, a 28.6% win rate, when it's set as an underdog of +100 or more by bookmakers this season.

-- The Rockies have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 50% chance of walking away with the win.

-- Colorado and its opponents have gone over the total this season in 11 of its 26 opportunities.
+- Colorado and its opponents have hit the over in 11 of its 27 games with a total this season.

 - The Rockies are 2-1-0 against the spread in their three games with a line set by sportsbooks this season.